Load testing using the production environment

 After the fix, the error no longer occurred, but the RPS no longer increased beyond a certain load.

-In order to apply integrated load to the development environment, it was necessary to also strengthen the systems in a separate environment.
+In order to apply integrated load to the development environment, it was necessary to also strengthen systems in a separate environment.

-Judging whether to use a production environment for testing
+Judging the test using a production environment

 Preparation for the actual exam